Rolex watch murder: Prosecution's case

 On the day of the murder, at around 6.30 am, Poh arrived at the Marina South bus stop, opposite the Superbowl Golf and Country Club, and she met Jonaris, who told her that "Nigel" and the crew would be arriving later in a short time.
 After parking her car, both Poh and Jonaris waited at the bus stop; it was there when Jonaris took out a hammer and struck the woman on the head, before he dragged her unconscious body to the bushes behind the bus stop and moved about 10 metres (yards) away from the area.
 At that point, Poh regained consciousness and tried to stand up.
-Jonaris then reignited his attack and he inflicted more than ten hammer blows on the back of her head until she blacked out again.
+Jonaris then resumed his attack inflicting more than ten hammer blows to the back of her head causing her to black out again.
 He took away her watch and also slashed her wrists before he fled the scene.
 For this, the prosecution argued that Jonaris was able to carefully draft out a plan to murder Poh and used a fake name in order to meticulously carry out the crime.

 Saifon Ngammoo, the Thai prostitute whom Jonaris first met in October 1997, testified that she told her boyfriend about a Rolex watch she used to own and gifted to her by her ex-husband, and the watch was later pawned in 1995 to help a friend.
 She reportedly told Jonaris that she missed the watch as she cherished it for its special value to her.
-She also told the court that on the day of her birthday (which fell on the same day of Poh's murder), Jonaris bought a bouquet of red roses, a cake and a bottle of whiskey and brought them to her workplace - a brothel at Lorong 18 in Geylang.
+She also told the court that on the day of her birthday (which fell on the same day of Poh's murder), Jonaris bought a bouquet of red roses, a cake, and a bottle of whiskey and brought them to her workplace, a brothel at Lorong 18 in Geylang.
 He also gave her a Rolex watch at the birthday party where a few other girls were present, and she noticed that it was not new.
-She said she asked Jonaris but he was angry in response, to which she told him she was joking and thanked him, without knowing that he robbed the watch from Poh before killing her at Marina South.
+She said she asked Jonaris but he was angry in response, to which she told him she was joking and thanked him, without knowing that he stole the watch from Poh before killing her at Marina South.